-Exhibit 4 to exhibit 6 below provide information about the identified portfolio.
-All the loans in the identified portfolio are denominated in US dollars.
-About 89% of the initial target portfolio has interest linked to Libor, and the remaining 11% linked to SOFR, and loan interest is either paid monthly, quarterly or semiannually.
+The exhibits below provide information about the identified portfolio.
+All the loans and bonds in the identified portfolio are denominated in US dollars.
+Of the initial target portfolio, 75.1% is linked to daily compounded overnight SOFR, and the remaining 24.9% is linked to term SOFR, and loan interest is paid either quarterly or semiannually.

+The bonds from a single project in the portfolio are rated by us.
 None of the loans are rated by us.
-We have undertaken credit estimates for each of them, assessing some of them at the investment-grade level (our credit estimate rating factor of 610 or lower) and some of them at the non-investment-grade level (our credit estimate rating factor of 940 or higher).
+We have undertaken credit estimates for each of them, assessing some of them at the investment-grade level (Moody's credit estimate rating factor of 610 or lower) and some of them at the non-investment-grade level (Moody's credit estimate rating factor of 940 or higher).